Longwater1234/WedemyServer/README.md

 for COURSES, LESSONS, OBJECTIVES and schema for ALL other tables.
 Simply do the following to get started:

 1. Make sure you have MySQL 8.x installed. (in terminal or CMD, enter: `mysql --version`)
 2. Next, Install MySQL Workbench version 8.
-(OPTIONAL.
-Can use any MySQL client app you like).
+(OPTIONAL).
 3. CREATE a database called `wedemy`.
 4. Then **Import** the file `wedemy.sql` into it.
 5. Replace the values of `DB_HOST` `DB_USERNAME` and `DB_PASSWORD` inside _application.yml_ to match your database